dbabbs/hls-xyz-twilio-chatbot/index.md

 We'll want to perform the following tasks:
 - Transform our user received input (addresses like *425 W. Randolph Street Chicago*) into coordinates using the Geocoder API.
-- Search for the closest food pantries in our XYZ Space by performing a routing request from the starting coordinates to the coordinates of each food pantry.
+- Search for the closest food pantries in our XYZ Space by performing a distance request from the starting coordinates to the coordinates of each food pantry.
 This is by no means a computationally efficient method, but it is adequate for such a small dataset.
 - Return the top 3 closest food pantries back to the user.

 For distance calculations, we will be using the *[as the crow flies](https://en.wikipedia.org/wiki/As_the_crow_flies)* distance.
 This means we will be calculating distance as the closest path between points A and B on a spherical earth, regardless of road networks.
 This is also known as the [haversine formula](https://en.wikipedia.org/wiki/Haversine_formula).